Hey, you, how much time do you have to yourself? Do you know when you need a break?

 I know because it’s one of the hardest things for me to do.
 I don’t like to ask for help (or even accept it when it’s offered), but when I take regular breaks, I am more even-keeled, happier, less stressed, in a better mood, and a better mom, wife, and friend.

 You can’t pour from an empty cup.
 It’s hard to take breaks – I know.
-The logistics and effort that goes into allowing yourself a break sometimes doesn’t feel worth the effort. (pssst – this was my excuse for umm, about 10 years).
+The logistics and effort that goes into allowing yourself a break sometimes doesn’t feel worth the effort. (ummm, this was my excuse for about ten years).

 A break doesn’t have to mean a trip or vacation.
 In fact, those kinds of breaks are much less likely to happen regularly simply because of the logistics and cost.
 But we can lower our expectations and still achieve the same results.